I’ll show you how to roast lamb perfectly. A delicious leg of lamb roast is only about 1 1/2 hours and a few ingredients away!

 In fact, once the leg is boned and rolled up for roasting, it’s a lot like a pork loin roast in both shape and size.
 So I use the same cooking method I use for perfect roast pork loin.
 Starting the lamb in a moderate oven, letting it rest once it gets to the right temperature, and then blasting it in a very hot oven to brown and crisp it up.
 After that you just carve—no need for resting at the end because it rested already!—and serve.

 But there’s one key difference.
 With pork, you want to cook it to at least medium.
 But lamb can be eaten anywhere from rare to well done.
 (Medium-rare is perfection if you ask me.)
 So there’s a bit more finesse to deciding it’s done.
 But just a bit!
+Try serving with a homemade mint sauce that is a classic pairing with lamb.

 How To Prepare The Lamb Roast